Address Change USPS – What to Know About Forwarding Mail

-About the author: The above Real Estate information on how to forward mail was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on how to forward mail with a USPS address change was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 33+ years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!